ignatowicz-alicja/AI-Powered-Mobile-App-for-Cataract-Detection/README.md

 <b> Authors </b> : Alicja Ignaczowicz, Tomasz Marciniak, Elżbieta Marciniak

 ## Dataset
 Dataset is selected from [The Nuclear Cataract Database for Biomedical and Machine Learning Applications](https://data.mendeley.com/datasets/6wv33nbcvv/2).
-Detailed list of selected files is given in
+Detailed list of selected files is given in NC_images_used_for_evaluation.xlsx.

 ## Extraction of region-of-interest (ROI) and image preprocessing